pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 ## Processing Workflow

-1. Initialize the project environment and restore or verify the local NExT-QA video cache
+1. Initialize the project environment and verify the local NExT-QA video cache
 2. Load NExT-QA metadata and construct the video inventory
 3. Define segmentation parameters for training metadata generation
 4. Inspect representative videos and extract video properties